Why should I pay a judgment?

 - Determine the exact amount owed.
 Sometimes you owe more than the judgment because the landlord paid writ fees to evict you—usually $130.
 Sometimes you owe less than the judgment because you made payments, the landlord deducted your security deposit or the landlord agreed to accept a reduced payment.

 - Get on a Payment Plan.
 If you cannot pay in full, contact the landlord to get on a written payment plan.
-The plan should state the amount owed, how much you will pay and how often.
+The plan should state how much you owe, how much you will pay and how often.

 - Send money.
 Send money orders to the landlord at the address on the court papers.
 Keep your money order receipts.